Imagine a world in which horses of all colors,

 also be agile and quick—fit to carry out difficult tasks, and run at incredible

-than a thousand years, people have called on the power of horses to achieve
+than a thousand years, people have called on the power of horses.
+Horses have cleared forests, plowed land, herded cattle, and

 driven machines.
 Over time, horses bred for different jobs have become heavier,